Gain a foundation in health services administration with specialized areas of expertise.

 Students must also apply to the department.
 Students can work on application steps 1 & 2 at the same time.
 Items you will need for step 2 to apply to the department include:

 - Department Application (link below)

 - One Professional Letter of Recommendation

 Your Self-Statement should be a double-spaced, typed essay outlining your academic interests, career goals, and how the program meets your needs.
-The statement and your resume will both need to be emailed to: firstname.lastname@example.org.
+The statement will need to be emailed to: firstname.lastname@example.org.

 One professional letter is required from current or past employer, professor, or community leader, and should be submitted on appropriate letterhead with a signature.
 The letter should be emailed by your recommender to: email@example.com.

 3. Interview with the Health Services Administration Faculty

 Once the department has received all of your application materials, qualified applicants may be contacted to set-up an admissions interview.
 Interviews will either be conducted over the phone or through Zoom.
-This program is offered entirely online.
+This program is offered online and in-person.